Understanding Newborn Jaundice -- Treatment

-Often, physiologic jaundice -- the type seen in most newborns -- does not require treatment.
+Often, physiologic jaundice -- the type seen in most newborns -- does not require aggressive treatment.
 It will typically disappear in a few days with frequent feedings and exposure to indirect sunlight at home.
 Doctors may test the baby's bilirubin levels during that time to make sure it has not gotten worse.

 In rare cases, bilirubin levels become too high very quickly.
 Special blood tests will help determine the cause -- possibly an infection, a liver problem at birth, a blood problem, or a problem related to breastfeeding.

 At the beginning of breastfeeding, less milk is produced by the mother and this may contribute to early jaundice.
 New mothers are advised to increase the frequency of feeding so more milk will be produced.
-Rarely, it may be necessary to give jaundiced babies a formula supplement to breastfeeding to keep them hydrated and help excrete bilirubin from the body.
+It is sometimes necessary to give jaundiced babies a formula supplement to breastfeeding to keep them hydrated and help excrete bilirubin from the body.

 In severe cases of jaundice, babies may need an exchange blood transfusion.